 As planned by the release schedule, the Buildroot 2013.05 version landed at the end of May.
 Peter Korsgaard, the project’s maintainer, highlighted the most important additions in his release email.
 With more than 900 commits, it has been the busiest ever development cycle, showing that the Buildroot project is more and more active.

-With 175 commits in this release, Free Electrons has again participated significantly to the development of Buildroot:
+With 175 commits in this release, Bootlin has again participated significantly to the development of Buildroot:

 217 Gustavo Zacarias